2.3. MATLAB Scripts

 5

 In a script, you may want to use disp or fprintf to show results.
-You may also enter a variable name without a semicolon to see its value in script, but MATLAB will display a warning telling you that you should terminate a statement with a semicolon in a script.
+We discuss them in more detail in Output Functions.
+You may also enter a variable name in a script without a semicolon to see its value, but MATLAB will display a warning telling you that you should terminate a statement with a semicolon in a script.

 >> disp(b)